 - In 2000, presidential candidate George W. Bush appointed Dick Cheney as the head of his running mate search committee before choosing Cheney for the job.

-- The 2005 papal conclave following the death of Pope John Paul II was presided over by Joseph Ratzinger, then Dean of the College of Cardinals, and shortly thereafter was elected Pope Benedict XVI.
-He was leader of the enclave ex officio, and was considered, as it were, the frontrunner even before John Paul II was dead.
+- The conclave of Cardinals following the death or abdication of a Pope is presided over by the Dean of the College of Cardinals.
+In 2005, after the death of Pope John Paul II, the Dean was Joseph Ratzinger, whom the conclave elected Pope Benedict XVI.
+He was considered, as it were, the frontrunner even before John Paul II was dead.

-- Disgruntled customers often demand to see the manager or owner, only to be told that they're already speaking to him/her.
-Done with a twist here.
+- Disgruntled customers on Not Always Right often demand to see the manager or owner, only to be told that they're already speaking to him/her.
+Done with a twist here and here.

 - There's an Italian joke subverting this trope: Jesus walks along the street when he sees a sad old man sitting on a bench.
 He stops and asks him what his name is and why he is sad.
 He says his name is Joseph and he has lost his son.
-"How do you recognise your son?"
+"How will you recognise your son?"
 "He has nails in his hands and feet."
 "Father!"
 "Pinocchio!"
-(Gepetto is an Italian diminuitive for Giuseppe - Joseph.)
+(Geppetto is a diminutive for Giuseppe, the Italian form of Joseph.)

 - At one point right after confederation, Sir John A Macdonald (the first Prime Minister of Canada) was at a diplomatic reception in Washington, D.C., where he struck up a conversation with an American senator's wife.
 When he revealed he was from Canada, she began asking about his Prime Minister, stating she had heard stories that he was a drunk and a rogue.
 Sir John A agreed with her on both points, at which point the senator himself wandered over and fully introduced him.

 - Kevin Smith once attended a picket line of Dogma as a picketer.
-A reporter covering the event almost figured him out, but Smith introduced himself using his friend's name (who was standing right next to him).
+A reporter covering the event almost figured him out, but Smith introduced himself using his friend, Bryan Johnson's name (who was standing right next to him).

 - George Washington